Yasmin-A95/sc-take-home-assessment/README.md

 ## Submission

 Create a repo in your chosen git repository (make sure it is public so we can access it) and reply with the link to your code.
 We recommend using Github.

+## To Run My Code

+- I had to move to the root level and comment out folders and folders_test + change folders_pagination.go package name to folders
+- Doing this and running `go run main.go` outputs current pagination results